matsuobasho/document-qna-chatbot/README.md

 # document-qna-chatbot
-## CLI-based chatbot using RAG for querying loaded documents using open-source tools.
+## Python chatbot for asking questions about loaded documents using open-source tools.

 ### Background
 Many tutorials on LangChain chatbots rely on using paid tokens from 3rd party providers.